 Courses and instruction

-In the event of a university closure due to weather, or any other emergency interruption, during the 2020-21 academic year, faculty and staff:
+In the event of a university closure due to weather, or any other emergency interruption, faculty and staff:

 - who are already working remotely should continue to work provided they are able to.